ruminder-hub/springboot-kafka-elastic/README.md

 ## Project Modules
 ### App-data-config:
-Responsible for setting the data for configurations related to Kafka, Twitter Data and Retry.
+Responsible for providing the data for all the configurations of the project.
+Configuration for Kafka, Kafka Admin, Kafka Producer, Twitter Data Filters and Retry.

 ### Common-config:
 Sets the retry configuration using retry data from app-data-config.